nixonbali/systems-puzzle/README.md

 Having explored the different technologies, syntax, and common practices, as well as studying the code, I've noted a number of likely bugs where I think either the syntax is off, something is missing, or something is mis-labeled.
 To control for each potential bug, I'll be testing one fix at a time.

 ### Likely bugs
+A list of odd syntax, things that look mislabeled, and things I think might be missing
+  - `Dockerfile` needs to declare flask_app environment variable: `ENV FLASK_APP app.py` before running `app.py`
+  - `docker_compose.yml`
+    - nginx ports
+    - nginx environment variables missing
+    - volumes for database and nginx
+  - `database.py` - `create_engine(postgres...)` should be `create_engine(postgresql...)`
+  - `models.py` - `Items` class needs `__init__`
- -
+  - `flaskapp.conf` listen port

+### Moving through app

 However, to begin, I'll run the specified commands, and then try to identify and solve the bugs in an order that makes sense.
-The first task will be ensuring the containers are communicating properly, as this will make identifying their indvidual bugs clearer (if this doesn't work, my next move would be to try testing each in isolation).
+The first task will be ensuring the containers are communicating properly, as this will make identifying their individual bugs clearer (if this doesn't work, my next move would be to try testing each in isolation).

 - Initial compose:
   - http://localhost:8080 - (where the app is supposed to be hosted)'This site can't be reached'